Basudev-Pokharel/github-actions-survives-vercel-fails/README.md

 ## I have configured now in vercel in **preview.yml** & **production.yml**

-# wrong in preduction and preview .yml but main.yml is okay let's see and bgc:red
+## 1.wrong in preduction and preview .yml but main.yml is okay let's see and bgc:red

+## 2.Now I have added failing in production and preview .yml files, bgc:aqua;